I’m Michele Sidorenkov

 BRINING IT ALL TOGETHER

 Culinary school brought my love of food and nutrition education full circle.
-My undergraduate degree taught me what we should eat and why, while my culinary education showed me how to eat.
+My undergraduate degree taught me what we should eat and why, while my culinary education showed me how.
 I get to not only tell you what you should eat but actually show you with a recipe, too!
-Not all dietitians create recipes and not all chefs know about nutrition, so I feel really, really lucky and humbled to be able to do both!
+Not all dietitians create recipes and not all chefs know about nutrition, so I feel really, really humbled to be able to share both aspects with you here on my blog.

 Awards & Recognition